I finally finished!

 I took a deep breath and tried to ignore the sinking feeling in my stomach.
 In the courtyard, we were surrounded… vulnerable.
 We had to be to entice the creatures out.

-A chorus of hoots and shrieks echoed around the court, but the coraniaid stayed hidden.
+A chorus of hoots and shrieks echoed around the courtyard, but the coraniaid stayed hidden.

 “There!”
 Thomas pointed to a bardic figure in the corner.

-The ghostly apparition beckoned us before fading from sight.
-“The guardian spirit of the castle library,” I said.
+The apparition beckoned us before fading from sight.
+“The guardian spirit of the castle library.”
+I’d read about the famous librarian ghost during my research.
 “He watches over his cache of precious scrolls and tomes.
 He won’t bother us.”

 Mocking laughter sounded from every direction.
 The coraniaid before us bobbed and shook his head.